-Unfortunately, it won’t be a shiny new pair of heels.
+Unfortunately, it won’t be a shiny pair of high heels.
 You’ll be more off-balance than usual as your bump affects your centre of gravity, so practical, flat footwear with a good grip is a must for slippery and icy conditions.
-Side note: don’t be afraid to ask your boss or HR department if it’s possible for you to work from home on those days!
+Side note: don’t be afraid to ask your boss or HR department if it’s possible for you to work from home on those days.

 2. You might not feel the cold…

 Thanks to your hormones, your bump is like having a cosy hot-water bottle tucked up your jumper, making you feel a little more toasty even on the coldest days.
 If you usually feel the cold, this might feel like your warmest winter yet.

 Your own mum has preached the importance of layering since you were little, and now you finally get it!
 Shedding or adding layers is a great way to keep at a comfortable temperature when you’ve got baby-operated central heating.
 T-shirt, jumper, poncho, coat, snood – your whole wardrobe’s invited.